discord-net/Discord.Net/docs/guides/commands/namedarguments.md

 ```cs
 public IEnumerable<int> Numbers { get; set; }
 ```
-then the command can be invoked as
+then the command can be invoked with
 `.cmd numbers: "1, 2, 4, 8, 16, 32"`

 ## Additional Notes